infinitered/ProMotion-form/README.md

   class: NSArray, # explicitly set the class of the field value
   template: { type: :image }, # set the field types of a collection (`class` must be NSArray or NSOrderedSet)
-  sortable: true, # make the field sortable (`class` must be NSArray or NSOrderedSet) }
+  sortable: true, # make the field sortable (`class` must be NSArray or NSOrderedSet)
+  image: 'thumbnail', # the name of the image to display on the left side of the cell.
+You can also pass an instance of an image: UIImage.imageNamed('thumbnail')
+}
 ```